 Single-share Backup on Trezor

 This tried-and-tested backup method has served the majority of Trezor users well and remains a safe option for anyone already using it.
-However, in the pursuit of enhanced security and resilience, new Trezor devices will offer the 20-word Single-share Backup by default, which is based on SatoshiLabs Improvement Proposal SLIP39.
+However, in the pursuit of enhanced security and resilience, new Trezor Safe Family devices offer the 20-word Single-share Backup by default, which is based on SatoshiLabs Improvement Proposal SLIP39.

 SLIP39 was devised in 2019 to improve the backup process by distributing custodianship among several parties.
 In practice, this means splitting the seed into multiple shares using Shamir’s Secret Sharing Scheme.
 A set number of these shares, known as the threshold, must be combined to recover the original seed.